DNA and the Living Lattice

 Aromatic rings showed how the substrate’s preference for closed surfaces explains aromaticity: a ring of 4n+2 π electrons closes into a torus, terminates no boundary, and gains the 36 kcal/mol of stabilization that makes benzene benzene.
 The same logic, applied recursively, organizes the rest of organic chemistry.
 Stack two aromatic rings face-to-face and their toroidal raceways begin to overlap.
 Stack a column of them and the column becomes a one-dimensional substrate channel.
 Twist the column into a helix and pair it with a counter-rotating partner, and you have the architecture of nucleic acid.
 Surround the helix with rotors, gradient-driven membranes, and a lattice-spaced array of furnaces, and you have a cell.

 Atoms by themselves occupy a few cubic ångströms, sitting deep inside a single coherence volume of size \xi \approx 110\;\mu\text{m}.
 At those scales the substrate’s macroscopic structure is essentially uniform across the molecule.
 DNA strands in comparison are hundreds of nanometers long, organelles micrometers across, cells reaching the coherence length itself — span an increasing fraction of \xi, and the question of how the lattice organizes biological matter becomes unavoidable.
+Standing waves, at various wavelengths organize the interior of the lattice, and provide scaffolding for life.
+Cells and other structures form stationary modon structures of balanced oppositional flow to fuel the cell’s dynamo.

 The same dc1/dag substrate that quantizes the hydrogen atom and stabilizes benzene also organizes the cell.
 Where standard biology takes the molecular machinery of life as an evolved system of remarkable complexity that happens to work, the substrate framework asks whether the geometry of life — the helix, the stack, the bilayer, the rotor — is constrained by the medium it operates in.
 Several biological length scales line up suspiciously well with substrate scales.
 Several biological architectures look indistinguishable from substrate-stable configurations seen elsewhere in the framework.
 And several long-puzzling efficiencies of biological energy transport become natural if the substrate is doing the work that the molecules are merely directing.